Assasinphoenix/pyqt5-tutorial/gridlayout.rst

 =======
 Example
 =======
-Below is an example of an GridLayout:
+Below is an example of a GridLayout:

 .. literalinclude:: _examples/gridlayout.py